 - You must have three or more qualifying children.

-If you have at least one qualifying child, you can claim a credit of up to 15% of the amount your earned income is more than $3,000.
-If you have three or more qualifying children, you can either:
+If you have at least one qualifying child, you can claim a credit of up to 15% of your earned income over the earned income threshold, $2,500.

-- Use the 15% method described earlier
+- Use the 15% method described earlier.